-- Arroz con Pollo -?This?arroz con pollo?is low carb with just 6.9 net carbs per generous serving.
-Cauliflower is substituted for the rice in this spicy keto friendly rendition of the classic Mexican recipe.
+- Arroz con Pollo – This arroz con pollo is low carb with just 6.9 net carbs per generous serving.
+Cauliflower is substituted for the rice in this spicy keto friendly rendition of the classic Spanish cauliflower rice recipe.

 This is an easy dish but here are a few things to make it even easier.

 A good food processor makes ALL the difference!
 Making cauliflower rice yourself is cheaper and tastier!
 What I love about mine is that it’s not one of those several hundred dollar ones yet is a real workhorse.
 It saves me a ton of time in the kitchen and is easy to clean.
 I’ve had others and cleanup was a pain.
 This Hamilton Beach unit lets me toss the blades, lid, and the container (bowl) into the dishwasher (on the top shelf for safety) and I’m done.

 I love my vacuum sealer it keeps the prepped food I make on the weekends fresh all week long and allows me to freeze things without worrying about flavors or freezer burn.
 With food prices continuing to go up and up and up, I’m buying more in bulk items and use it.
 Like for a special occasion, I’ll buy a multi-pack of steaks, grill some of them and vacuum seal the rest.
 That way they can stay in the refrigerator longer without going bad.
 Best of all if I have to freeze them, there’s very little risk of freezer burn.
 This has saved me tons of money and this little device has more than paid for itself many times over.

 - 1 large head cauliflower about 1 pound

 - 1 tablespoon olive oil

 - Wash and thoroughly dry cauliflower, then remove the core

 - Cut into chunks and grate with the box grater on the side with medium holes.

 - OR Use the grater attachment of the food processor.